Overview of State Production Guidelines

-The state is largely taking the lead of the Labor Management Safety Committee’s industry white paper, but expects to release its own version of production guidelines as well.
-Stay tuned to the Chicago Film Office website for updated guidance and filmmaker resources.
+The state largely took the lead of the Labor Management Safety Committee’s industry white paper and released its own production guidelines.
+The Chicago Film Office website has updated guidance for production in the city.

 Looking for a deep dive on every film incentive in the U.S.?
 Explore our production incentives section to get started.

-Louisiana has reopened production, and though the state does not have specific production guidelines for COVID-19, Louisiana Entertainment, a division of Louisiana Economic Development, points to state-wide safety guidance for businesses.
+Louisiana is open for production, and though the state does not have specific production guidelines for COVID-19, Louisiana Entertainment, a division of Louisiana Economic Development, points to state-wide safety guidance for businesses.

-Stay updated at the Louisiana Entertainment website or contact them directly at 225 342 5403.
+Updates are available on the Louisiana Entertainment website.
+You can contact them directly at 225 342 5403.